David Bowie: The Genesis of Tin Machine

 1988-08-28

-π New York City, πΊπΈ USA
+π New York City, USA πΊπΈ

 ποΈ Isolar Office / Private Viewing

-πΈ Event: Visual Strategy: The Anti-Glamour Look
+πΈ Event: Visual: The Anti-Glamour Aesthetic

 ποΈ Isolar Office / Private Viewing

-πΈ Event: Visual Strategy: The Anti-Glamour Look
+πΈ Event: Visual: The Anti-Glamour Aesthetic

 π